“Safer sex” is a term that can mean many things:

-The only way to know for sure whether you have been infected, even after an activity that is considered to be very low risk for HIV transmission, is to get tested.
-Also, if you’ve been infected with another sexually transmitted infection, getting tested for HIV is a good idea too.
+The only way to know for sure whether you are HIV positive, even after an activity that is considered to be very low risk for HIV transmission, is to get tested.
+If you’ve contracted another sexually transmitted infection, it’s also a good idea to be tested for HIV.

 Male Condoms (also known as external condoms)

 Several studies have demonstrated that male condoms made of either latex or polyurethane are effective barriers against HIV.
-The theory behind using condoms is clear: they cover the penis and provide an effective barrier to exposure to secretions, such as semen and vaginal fluids, thereby blocking sexual transmission of HIV infection.
+The theory behind using condoms is clear: they cover the penis and provide an effective barrier to exposure to secretions, such as semen and vaginal fluids, thereby blocking the sexual transmission of HIV.

 Laboratory studies have been conducted to support this theory.
 These studies involved placing a solution containing HIV inside the condoms.
 No leakage of HIV across the latex or polyurethane condoms was demonstrated.
-Similar studies have also demonstrated that other common sexually transmitted viral infections, such as herpes simplex virus (HSV) and hepatitis B virus (HBV), are also prevented with the use of these two types of condoms.
+Similar studies have also demonstrated that these types of condoms also prevent other common sexually transmitted viral infections, such as herpes simplex virus (HSV) and hepatitis B virus (HBV).

-Incorrect use of condoms can increase the risk of condom slippage or breakage, which diminishes their protective effect.
+Incorrect use of condoms can increase the risk of condom slippage or breakage, which diminishes their ability to protect against the virus.
 Inconsistent use—for example, failure to use condoms with every act of vaginal or anal intercourse—can lead to HIV transmission.

 Female Condoms (also known as internal or receptive condoms)